yoe/SReview/README.md

 ## States

 SReview is fairly minimalistic; it tries to assume as little as possible about video workflow.
-There is, however, a state machine that you should be aware of:
+There are, however, state machines that you should be aware of.
+First, there is the main state:

-    files_missing
-    partial_files_found
-    files_found
-    cut_pending
-    cut_ready
+    waiting_for_files
+    cutting
     generating_previews
+    notification
     preview
-    review_done
-    generating_data
-    waiting
+    transcoding
     uploading
     done
     broken
+    needs_work
+    lost

+Next, there is the job state:

+    waiting
+    scheduled
+    running
+    done
+    failed

-Every talk is in one of the above states.
-The following is a list of possible states, with their meaning:
+Every talk is in one of the main states as well as in one of the job.
+The following list explains what each of the main states means:

-- `files_missing`: no files have been found as of yet.
+- `waiting_for_files`: no files (or not all of them) have been found as of yet.
   Talks should initially be in this state.
-- `partial_files_found`: some files have been found, but not all of them.
-This may be because some data was lost, or because the talk is not finished yet.
-- `cut_pending`: the `cut_talk` script is running, or scheduled to start.
-- `cut_ready`: the `cut_talk` script has finished.
+- `cutting`: the `cut_talk` script
-- `generating_previews`: the `previews` script is running, or scheduled to start.
+- `generating_previews`: the `previews` script
-- `needs_notify`: the `previews` script has finished, and a notification needs to be sent to the user responsible for reviewing the talk.
+- `notification`: a notification needs to be sent to the user responsible for reviewing the talk.
+This may be the speaker, or someone else.
 - `preview`: the notification was sent.
 This talk is now ready for review by a human being (the webinterface is necessary for this step).
-- `review_done`: human review has finished
-- `generating_data`: the `transcode` script is running, or scheduled to start.
+- `transcoding`: the `transcode` script is running, or scheduled to start.
-- `waiting`: the `transcode` script has finished
 - `uploading`: the files are being uploaded.
-- `done`: the talk has been fully completed, all files should be published
+- `done`: the talk has been fully completed, all files should be published.
 - `broken`: SReview will not automatically switch a talk to this state, but it can be used to mark talks that are lost forever and should not be considered anymore.